- The fastest fish in the ocean all have one thing in common: they are long, narrow, and have special adaptations to reduce drag.

 The keys to the fish’s speed are the streamlined shape, the powerful muscles, and the numerous fins arrayed around the body, including (but not limited to) the dorsal fins projecting from the back, the pectoral fins on the sides, the anal fin, and the tail fin (which is responsible for most of the forward propulsion).
 Composed of bony spines or rays, these fins provide the fish with superb speed, stability, and maneuverability.

-Unmistakable due to the gigantic sail on its back, this fish is considered to be the fastest fish in the world.
+Unmistakable due to the gigantic sail on its back, the sailfish is considered to be the fastest fish in the ocean.
 Some reports indicate it is capable of speeds nearly 70 miles per hour while leaping out of the water, although the actual swimming speed is probably much slower.
 As a member of the marlin family, there are two recognized species in the sailfish genus: the Atlantic sailfish and the Indo-Pacific sailfish.

 A close relative of the sailfish, the black marlin is one of the largest bony fish in the world, measuring up to 15 feet long and around 1,600 pounds, with a sword-like bill.
-There is some debate about the marlin’s true speed.
-Based on a single report of a lone fishing trip, a marlin was recorded stripping the line off a reel at around 120 feet per second, or the equivalent of 82 miles per hour, but this may be an unreliable measurement.
-Based on more realistic estimates, the marlin probably travels at speeds of around 20 to 30 miles per hour with the ability to move faster in short bursts.
+It has low, round dorsal fins, and rigid, unretractable pectoral fins that aid in its speed.
+There is some debate about the marlin’s true speed, but based on more realistic estimates, the marlin probably travels at speeds of around 20 to 30 miles per hour with the ability to move faster in short bursts.
 While the marlin does have an elongated fin on the back, it’s nowhere near as massive as the sailfish.

 Read here to learn more about the black marlin.